seinecle/blog/_posts/2023-09-11-assessments-chatgpt.md

  # Going into the details of the setup

  I'll go through each of the 5 points above as they all matter very much.
-Skip to file of an example of an assessment at the bottom if you prefer!
+Skip and download the file of an example of an assessment at the bottom if you prefer!

  ## 1. One in-class assignment per teaching session
 I owe this idea to my colleague Lisa Buchter, which I witnessed in a class of hers I was shadowing.